KDE/digikam-doc/main_window/image_view.rst

     :alt:
     :align: center

-    The Avanced Rename Date Selector to Setup Modifiers
+    The Avanced Rename Date Selector to Setup Modifiers in Renaming Pattern

 The calendar is active only if **Fixed Date** is selected from the **Source** drop down field.
 This way you can add the same date and time information to the filenames of all imported images or videos.
 If **Image** is selected instead digiKam will use the time information from the metadata of the image files.
 With the **Format** drop down field you can choose from several standard date/time formats and a custom format.
 For the latter choose **Custom** in **Format** drop-down list and fill in.